-- Like the SPY, DIA broke failed at previous highs.
+- DIA has not yet made new highs with conviction.

-- DIA has not reversed its previous "Sell signal" yet, but does remain in a positive trend.
+- DIA has reversed its previous "Sell signal" and remains in an uptrend.

 - Hold current positions, but wait for confirmation of a breakout before adding more broad market exposure.
 With markets very overbought short-term a correction is likely before a further advance.

 - Short-Term Positioning: Neutral

-- Last Week: Hold current positions
+- o Last Week: Hold current positions

 - o This Week: Hold current positions.

 - Stop-loss moved up to \$260.00

 - Long-Term Positioning: Neutral